gkthemac/QTeletextMaker/README.md

 - Configurable zoom.
 - View teletext pages in 4:3, 16:9 pillar-box and 16:9 stretch aspect ratios.

 Although designed on and developed for Linux, the Qt libraries are cross platform so a Windows executable can be built.
-A Windows executable can be found within the "Releases" link, compiled on a Linux host using [MXE](https://github.com/mxe/mxe) based on [these instructions](https://blog.8bitbuddhism.com/2018/08/22/cross-compiling-windows-applications-with-mxe/).
-After MXE is installed `make qtbase` should build and install the required dependencies to build QTeletextMaker.
+A Windows executable can be found within the "Releases" link, compiled on a Linux host using [MXE](https://github.com/mxe/mxe) based on [these instructions](https://web.archive.org/web/20230606021352/https://blog.8bitbuddhism.com/2018/08/22/cross-compiling-windows-applications-with-mxe/).
+After MXE is installed `make qt6-qtbase` should build and install the required dependencies to build QTeletextMaker.

 ## Building
 ### Linux